ArrogantGao/GSoC2024-Report/README.md

 ## Acknowledgement

-I would like to thank my mentors Prof. Jinguo Liu and Prof. Jutho Haegeman for their guidance and support during the GSoC program.
+I would like to thank my mentors Prof. Jinguo Liu, Prof. Jutho Haegeman and Lukas for their guidance and support during the GSoC program.
 I would also like to thank the Julia community for providing such a great platform for open-source development.